-introduces the Flexible Secure NPU ({\npu}) to efficiently enable the NPU for secure LLM inference. {\npu} operates on a time-multiplexing model: the NPU is either in unprotected mode, accessible by the normal world, or switched into {\npu} mode, where it is exclusively available to the secure world.
+introduces the Recallable Secure NPU ({\npu}) to efficiently enable the NPU for secure LLM inference. {\npu} operates on a time-multiplexing model: the NPU is either in unprotected mode, accessible by the normal world, or switched into {\npu} mode, where it is exclusively available to the secure world.

-When the NPU is in {\npu} mode, the Flex-Monitor prevents the untrusted kernel from accessing it.
-The ARM architecture uses Memory-Mapped IO (MMIO) to access devices, including the NPU.
-Therefore, the Flex-Monitor removes the NPU's MMIO region from the normal world's S2PT, effectively blocking kernel access.
+When the NPU is in {\npu} mode, the Flex-Monitor prevents the normal-world OS from accessing it.
+The ARM architecture uses Memory-Mapped I/O (MMIO) to access devices, including the NPU.
+Therefore, the Flex-Monitor removes the NPU's MMIO region from the normal-world's S2PT, effectively blocking kernel access.

 Subsequently, {\sys} reuses the normal-world NPU driver to control the {\npu}.
 The Flex-Monitor constructs an isolated {\npu} sandbox to protect the NPU driver when the NPU is in {\npu} mode.
 Specifically, the Flex-Monitor maintains an additional S2PT for this sandbox.
 When the secure world invokes the protected NPU driver, the Flex-Monitor switches to the sandbox's S2PT.
 The NPU's MMIO region is mapped within the sandbox's S2PT, allowing the driver to access the NPU.
-Both the driver's code and data are mapped in the sandbox's S2PT but unmapped from the kernel's S2PT.
-This prevents the kernel from tampering with the protected NPU driver's code and data.
-Although the driver retains residual state from the unprotected mode, NPU task launching is a stateless operation.
+Both the driver's code and data are mapped in the sandbox's S2PT but unmapped from the normal-world OS's S2PT.
+This prevents the OS from tampering with the protected NPU driver's code and data.
+Although the driver retains residual state from unprotected mode, NPU task launching is a stateless operation.
 Thus, the remaining state does not influence {\npu} task execution.

-Furthermore, the Flex-Monitor enforces that the {\npu} can access only {\mem} pages by restricting the {\npu}'s SMMU page table mappings.
-Unprotected memory pages are unmapped, ensuring that private data cannot be leaked to unprotected memory by the {\npu}.
-Note that, since different devices use distinct SMMU page tables, the Flex-Monitor still ensures that no other devices can access {\mem} pages.
+Furthermore, the Flex-Monitor enforces that the {\npu} can access only {\mem} pages by restricting the {\npu}'s SMMU page-table mappings.
+Unprotected memory pages are unmapped, ensuring that private data cannot be leaked to unprotected memory via the {\npu}.
+Note that since different devices use distinct SMMU page tables, the Flex-Monitor still ensures that no other devices can access {\mem} pages.

-When the {\npu} switches back to unprotected mode, the Flex-Monitor remaps the NPU's MMIO region and the driver's code and data to the kernel's S2PT.
+When the {\npu} switches back to unprotected mode, the Flex-Monitor remaps the NPU's MMIO region and the driver's code and data into the kernel's S2PT.
 The NPU's SMMU page table is also reverted to map only unprotected memory pages.